 Standard Mail/Marketing Mail

-Standard Mail, also referred to as Marketing Mail, is a bulk mail option offered by the USPS that includes amazing discounts.
+Standard Mail, or Marketing Mail, is a bulk mail option the USPS offers that includes amazing discounts.
 Marketing Mail is cheaper than First Class Mail, but the delivery time is a few days longer.
 To qualify for Marketing Mail, you must mail at least 200 flyers.

 Every Door Direct Mail

-EDDM or Every Door Direct Mail offers the lowest postage prices at only around $0.20 per flyer.
-However, the way EDDM works is, you choose a mailing route or routes within a chosen ZIP code and then your flyers would be delivered to every address on that given route.
-Because of this, EDDM isn’t ideal if you’re looking to target a specific group of individuals, but it’s the cheapest option if you’re looking to get the word about your brand within a specific community.
+EDDM, or Every Door Direct Mail offers the lowest postage prices at only around $0.20 per flyer.
+However, EDDM works by choosing a mailing route or routes within a selected ZIP code.
+Then, your direct mail flyers would be delivered to every address on that route.
+Because of this, EDDM isn't ideal if you're looking to target a specific group of individuals, but it's the cheapest option if you're looking to get the word about your brand within a specific community.

-The cost to mail 1,000 flyers will be determined by each factor listed above including the printing costs, postage costs, and mailing list costs.
+The cost to mail 1,000 flyers will be determined by each factor listed above, including printing, postage, and mailing list costs.
 By calculating these factors together, the cost to mail 1,000 flyers could be anywhere from $400-$2,000 and beyond.

-To save the most on mailing your flyers, you’ll want to find an all-in-one print provider who can handle everything from printing and mailing your flyers, like Conquest Graphics.
+To save the most on mailing your flyers, you'll want to find an all-in-one print provider like Conquest Graphics who can handle everything from printing and mailing your flyers.

-At Conquest, we offer competitive prices for the highest quality products, and we offer complete print and direct mail fulfillment, so you don’t need to worry about a thing.
-We even have a flyer pricing calculator so you can get an estimate on how much 250, 500, or 1,000 flyers will cost you.
-If you have any questions or are looking for something specific, feel free to contact our mailing experts at 804-591-3352.
+At Conquest, we offer competitive prices for the highest quality products, and we provide complete print and direct mail fulfillment, so you don't need to worry about a thing.
+We even have a flyer pricing calculator so you can estimate how much 250, 500, or 1,000 flyers will cost you.
+If you have any questions or are looking for something specific, feel free to contact our mailing experts at 800-707-9903.